ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 In this section, we will look at what Transformer models can do and use our first tool from the 🤗 Transformers library: the `pipeline()` function.

+### Available pipelines for different modalities

+The `pipeline()` function supports multiple modalities, allowing you to work with text, images, audio, and even multimodal tasks.
+In this course we’ll focus on text tasks, but it’s useful to understand the transformer architecture’s potential, so we’ll briefly outline it.

+Here’s an overview of what’s available:

 **Text pipelines**
 - **text-generation**: Generate text from a prompt
 - **text-classification**: Classify text into predefined categories